awsdocs/amazon-ec2-user-guide/doc_source/add-instance-store-volumes.md

 # Add Instance Store Volumes to Your EC2 Instance<a name="add-instance-store-volumes"></a>

 You specify the EBS volumes and instance store volumes for your instance using a block device mapping\.
 Each entry in a block device mapping includes a device name and the volume that it maps to\.
 The default block device mapping is specified by the AMI you use\.
 Alternatively, you can specify a block device mapping for the instance when you launch it\.

 All the NVMe instance store volumes supported by an instance type are automatically enumerated and assigned a device name on instance launch; including them in the block device mapping for the AMI or the instance has no effect\.
 For more information, see [Block Device Mapping](block-device-mapping-concepts.md)\.

 A block device mapping always specifies the root volume for the instance\.
 The root volume is either an Amazon EBS volume or an instance store volume\.
 For more information, see [Storage for the Root Device](ComponentsAMIs.md#storage-for-the-root-device)\.
 The root volume is mounted automatically\.
 For instances with an instance store volume for the root volume, the size of this volume varies by AMI, but the maximum size is 10 GB\.

 You can use a block device mapping to specify additional EBS volumes when you launch your instance, or you can attach additional EBS volumes after your instance is running\.
 For more information, see [Amazon EBS Volumes](EBSVolumes.md)\.

-You can specify the instance store volumes for your instance only when you launch an instance\.
+You can specify the instance store volumes for your instance only when you launch it\.
 You can't attach instance store volumes to an instance after you've launched it\.

 If you change the instance type, an instance store will not be attached to the new instance type\.
-For more information, see [Changing the Instance Type](ec2-instance-resize.md) \.
+For more information, see [Changing the Instance Type](ec2-instance-resize.md)\.

 The number and size of available instance store volumes for your instance varies by instance type\.
 Some instance types do not support instance store volumes\.
+If the number of instance store volumes in a block device mapping exceeds the number of instance store volumes available to an instance, the additional volumes are ignored\.
 For more information about the instance store volumes support by each instance type, see [Instance Store Volumes](InstanceStorage.md#instance-store-volumes)\.

-If the instance type you choose for your instance supports instance store volumes, you must add them to the block device mapping for the instance when you launch it\.
-After you launch the instance, you must ensure that the instance store volumes for your instance are formatted and mounted before you can use them\.
+If the instance type you choose for your instance supports non\-NVMe instance store volumes, you must add them to the block device mapping for the instance when you launch it\.
+NVMe instance store volumes are available by default\.
+After you launch an instance, you must ensure that the instance store volumes for your instance are formatted and mounted before you can use them\.
 The root volume of an instance store\-backed instance is mounted automatically\.

 **Topics**
 + [Adding Instance Store Volumes to an AMI](#adding-instance-storage-ami)